aelkiss/ly2abc/README.md

 This is heavily a work in progress.
 It does not yet handle conversion from LilyPond for the following features of the ABC specification:

-* Section markers via \mark
 * Chords
 * Tuplets
 * Annotations
-** (for fakebook, should handle the idiosyncratic multiple-repeat markup)
 * Modes besides major, minor, dorian, mixolydian
 * Double accidentals
 * Decorations